 Transforming Learning From A Compliance Focus To A Learning Culture

 Like any healthcare institution, compliance remains a core education pillar for Epworth.
-It’s also the starting point for a larger mission to transform Epworth Healthcare into an elearning organization where the learning experience is highly engaging, efficient, personalized, collaborative, and continuous for busy clinical staff operating in a 24/7, high-intensity, multidisciplinary workplace.
+It’s also the starting point for a larger mission to transform Epworth Healthcare into an e-learning organisation where the learning experience is highly engaging, efficient, personalised, collaborative, and continuous for busy clinical staff operating in a 24/7, high-intensity, multidisciplinary workplace.

 “We have clinical nurse educators who are responsible for helping staff catch up on annual training and practical education, and run through core competencies,” explains Quealy.
 “We needed to transform their work practices and allow them to become digitally literate in a way they haven’t been able to before.”

-In the past, elearning at Epworth consisted of a container for SCORM (Sharable Content Object Reference Model) pieces.
+In the past, e-learning at Epworth consisted of a container for SCORM (Sharable Content Object Reference Model) pieces.
 “It didn’t allow us any freedom to, for instance, put together a syllabus for a course.
 It was a closed universe,” says Quealy.
-“What we really needed was a proper outward looking elearning system that could identify authentic learning tasks, associate those tasks to learning objectives, and provide personalized learning paths to engage our learners.”
+“What we really needed was a proper outward looking e-learning system that could identify authentic learning tasks, associate those tasks to learning objectives, and provide personalised learning paths to engage our learners.”

-Working with D2L, Epworth has been able to evolve its elearning practice into an engaging, data-driven solution that encompasses employee onboarding, technical training, professional development, and leadership development, and is effectively delivered to people throughout the entire organization.
+Working with D2L, Epworth has been able to evolve its e-learning practice into an engaging, data-driven solution that encompasses employee onboarding, technical training, professional development, and leadership development, and is effectively delivered to people throughout the entire organisation.